marianpetruk/javascript/README.md

   <a name="es6-computed-properties"></a>
   - [3.4](#3.4) <a name='3.4'></a> Use computed property names when creating objects with dynamic property names.

-  > Why?
+  > Чому?
 They allow you to define all the properties of an object in one place.

     ```javascript